Heartbreak as Dr Zelenko loses four-year battle with rare form of cancer

 “It was not as effective, but as Zev was fond of saying, “You don’t go to war with the army you wish you had.
 You go to war with the army you’ve got.”

-“He discovery of Quercetin, which he likened to being a .22 caliber compared to HCQ’s .50 caliber ultimately led to the development of his Z-Stack supplement,” it concluded.
+“His discovery of Quercetin, which he likened to being a .22 calibre compared to HCQ’s .50 calibre ultimately led to the development of his Z-Stack supplement,” it concluded.

 Zelenko Labs paid tribute to its founder: